nhatthanhtran/FWin2023/README.md

 1. Initialize the docker image using: `make init`.
 2. Download the datasets using: `make dataset`.
 3. Run each script in `scripts/FWin` using `bash ETTh1Fwin.sh"` for each script.
 Repeat for the other models.

+To read the results (MSE and MAE) you can run the Python code provided in `read_result/` using `python read_result.py`.
+You will need to update the `read_result.py` file to read results from the correct scripts.
+The default is: read_file("FWin/ETTh1FWin.sh"), update the name to match the folder path in the `scripts/` folder.
 ## Acknowledgement

 We appreciate the following github repos a lot for their valuable code base or datasets: